reggieray/regis-pay/README.md

 ![Manually Testing](./docs/images/manual-test.gif)

-Observe how the logs emitted as the payment goes through the services.
+Observe the logs emitted as the payment goes through the services.

 # Architecture